How to Prepare an HVAC Business Plan for Rapid Growth?

 This is where you would describe your funding requirements if you were applying for funds.
 Your objective is to concisely describe how much financing you'll require over the next five years and how you intend to allocate it to various business operations, resources, and projects.

-• Describe in full how you plan to spend your finances.
-Indicate if you require money to pay for staff, purchase supplies or HVAC tools, or pay particular business expenses till income improves.
+Describe in full how you plan to spend your finances - staff, supplies, HVAC tools, or specific business expenses

 11. Financial Plan